• Springtime Calligraphy Medallion Tutorial

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-The distribution of your leaves can be random!
-No need for consistency here.
+The distribution of your leaves should be random; no need for consistency here.

-At this point, you can use your pen to add curlicues and dots to your eggs, which will transform them into Easter eggs!
+At this point, you can use your pen to add curlicues and dots to your eggs, which will transform them into decorated Easter eggs.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock